swiss-territorial-data-lab/proj-qalidar/README.md

 ```bash
 python scripts/substeps/voxelisation.py -cfg config.yml
 ```
-Note that in and out path must be properly set in the yaml file udner the corresponding section.
+Note that in and out path must be properly set in the yaml file under the corresponding section.

 The change detection process goes through these steps: